iPhone 11 Colors: What’s The Best & Most Popular Choice?

 It used to be that the iPhone came in just one or two colors.
 And for the Pro model, that’s still true (OK, three colors).
 Apple switched things up with the iPhone XR, the iPhone 11’s predecessor, and that handset was the company’s best-selling iPhone for almost two years straight, proving beyond doubt that Apple fans like colors and low(ish) prices – the XR and iPhone 11 massively outsold the more expensive Pro models.

-The iPhone 11 comes in a whopping six color options, so which should you get?
+The iPhone 11 comes in a whopping six color options:

 The iPhone 11 is Available In Six Colors